 Why see the experts at MD Health?

-Our unique physiotherapy and exercise physiology services are designed to strengthen your body and prevent pain and recurring injuries for the long term.
+Our unique Exercise Physiology services are designed to strengthen your body and prevent pain and recurring injuries for the long term.
 We don’t just treat symptoms in the short term.

 We have over 10 years’ experience and combine the latest research in treatment techniques with our qualifications and understanding to reduce your pain and improve your injury in the long term.

 We combine hands-on treatment and Clinical Pilates exercises, which helps you take an active role in your recovery.

 Your Initial Exercise Physiology appointment involves a complete analysis of your injury or pain.
 This is extremely important as the biomechanical effects from one area may be contributing to another.

 For example, a typical case of back pain would involve assessing the lumbar spine, pelvis and hips, as all these areas can contribute to back pain.